lauthieb/code-notes/README.md

 ```

-### Roadmap
+### Roadmap to V1.2.0 💪🏻

-This version 1 is totally local, but I have a lot of ideas to make this app better !
+This version 1.1 is totally local and have multi snippets support, but we have a lot of ideas to make this app better !

-* Github gists integration : 🚂 WIP on [feat/gists-integration](https://github.com/lauthieb/code-notes/tree/feat/gists-integration)
-* Add the notion of tags on each snippet
-* Redesign the snippet card (with language logo for example)
-* Add some shortcuts to improve the productivity

-To follow the progression, go to the [Trello](https://trello.com/b/GQhwRcZK/code-notes) !
+To follow the progression, go to the [V1.2.0 roadmap project section](https://github.com/lauthieb/code-notes/projects/3) !

 Feel free to [add an issue](https://github.com/lauthieb/code-notes/issues/new) if you find some bugs or you have any ideas of evolutions 😃